 The origins of Summer Snow trace back to 1974.
 Co-founders Osral Allred and Carl Purcell introduced Summer Snow as a supplemental teaching environment outside of regular college semesters courses.
 Early workshops were designed to provide participants with experiences in the fundamentals of design and composition and provided vital technical approaches to art production specific to their dominant discipline of watercolor.

-This year celebrates Summer Snow’s 45th year!
-Throughout the years, Summer Snow has sponsored many superb artists as visiting and resident masters.
-Workshop offerings have again been expanded to connect to a wider array of participant interest.
+Throughout the years, Summer Snow has sponsored many superb artists as visiting resident masters.
+Workshop offerings have been expanded to connect to a wider array of participant interest and have included, animation, bookmaking, ceramics, digital media, drawing, jewelry & small metals, painting, photography, printmaking, sculpture and other studio-based disciplines.
+In addition to studio workshops, Summer Snow has also sponsored professional development workshops aimed at providing invaluable, practical information on marketing, self-publishing, social media practices, portfolio organization and presentation, portfolio/box construction, and framing and matting practices.
 You are invited to share in the discourse with dynamic artists and art professionals for two, weeklong, early June intensives and experience the warmth of Summer Snow.

 Each Summer Snow course will consist of five days of instruction according to the following schedule:

 |Noon-1:00 p.m.||Lunch on your own|